-Google Analytics is a robust free method to track sales.
-Just set up a conversion goal and you’re able to quickly determine all sorts of information about your sales.
+Google Analytics is a robust free way to track traffic and eCommerce.
+Just set up a conversion goal and you’re able to quickly determine all sorts of valuable information about your online sales.
 How many conversions can I attribute to any given organic search or PPC phrase?
 Google Analytics will tell you!
 Or not.
 I’ve run into a problem.
 The Google Analytics conversion attribution problem is best illustrated by this hypothetical scenario:

 A Typical Conversion Attribution Scenario